 In addition to required course work, the Graduate School requires 18 hours of dissertation credit to complete a doctoral degree.
-These hours may be taken in any combination, but are usually taken at the end of the student's course of study, upon the completion of regular course work and following successful assessment of competence as demonstrated by passing written and oral qualifying examinations, and while the student is conducting dissertation research.
+These hours are usually taken at the end of the student's course of study, upon the completion of regular course work and following successful assessment of competence as demonstrated by passing written and oral qualifying examinations, and while the student is conducting dissertation research.